matrix-org/matrix-spec-proposals/proposals/4037-thread-root-is-not-in-thread.md

 # MSC4037: Thread root is not in the thread

-The current spec implies that a thread root is considered within the thread, but we argue that this does not make sense, and a thread root is not "in" it the thread branching from it.
+The current spec implies that a thread root is considered within the thread, but we argue that this does not make sense, and a thread root is not "in" the thread branching from it.

 This is important for creating and interpreting read receipts.